ezzatron/mysql-ad-hoc/README.md

 port.
 Additionally, specifying `[address]` binds the server to the given address.

-If signalled with SIGINT (eg, by pressing control-c in the terminal), the server will be shut down, unless there are active connections.
+If signalled with SIGINT (e.g. by pressing control-c in the terminal), the server will be shut down, unless there are active connections.
 To manually connect to the server use the unix socket at `[path]/mysql.sock`:

     mysql --socket=mysql.sock